-In early 1857, businessman Oliver Winchester bought a controlling interest in a struggling Connecticut firearms company from two inventors by the name of Horace Smith and Daniel Wesson (who would soon move to Massachusetts to found a second and much more successful firearms venture of their own).
-With access to a number of patents, Winchester reorganized his assets to form the New Haven Arms Company on April 25, 1857.
-He soon rechristened the company “The Henry Repeating Arms Company” to capitalize on what was then his most popular seller: The Henry repeating rifle.
+In early 1857, businessman Oliver Winchester bought a controlling interest in a struggling Connecticut firearms company from two inventors by the name of Horace Smith and Daniel Wesson (who would soon move to Massachusetts to found a second and much more successful eponymous firearms venture of their own).
+With access to machine tools, raw materials, and a number of valuable patents — including rights to Henry repeating rifle, the world’s first practical repeating rifle — Winchester reorganized his assets to form the New Haven Arms Company on April 25, 1857.

 For over a hundred years, the Winchester Repeating Arms Company operated factories in both New Haven and Bridgeport, Connecticut.
-While the company has since moved its manufacturing operations out-of-state, its headquarters still remain in New Haven.
+By the early 20th century, the company had expanded to include a prominent ammunition-manufacturing division as well, and its light military carbine — the M1 — became the staple firearm for Allied forces during World War II.
+While Winchester Repeating Arms has since moved its manufacturing operations out-of-state, its headquarters still remain in New Haven.
+The company that made the internationally-famous “Gun that won the West” got its start on this day in Connecticut history.

 Pamela Haag, “How Connecticut-Made Guns Won the West,” Connecticut Explored